-A Diamond as Big as Mazarin’s Power
+The Grand Mazarin Diamond as Big as Mazarin’s Power

 Every man who has tasted power will always want more, says the legend.
 His Eminence Cardinal Mazarin was the Chief Minister of France from 1642 to 1661.
 He ruled under two kings.
 In between, he also governed under the regency of Anne of Austria, when Louis XIV was a child.
 But it wasn’t enough for him.
 On his deathbed, Mazarin chose to never give up power.
-His clinching argument: a priceless diamond from the legendary mines of Golconda, Le Grand Mazarin.
+His clinching argument: a priceless diamond from the legendary mines of Golconda, the Le Grand Mazarin diamond.

 Mazarin’s transactions are difficult to trace.
-One thing is for sure: He acquired and collected the most exceptional diamonds ever.
+One thing is for sure: He acquired and collected the most exceptional diamond stones ever.
 He had his own trusted jewelers.
 He is famous for being the first to have financed the trips of Jean-Baptiste Tavernier to India.
 Tavernier is rightly considered the pioneer of the diamond trade.
 The latter contributed to Louis XIV’s reputation of being the inventor of High Jewelry.

-Diamond Upcycling for the Royals
+Diamond Jewelry Upcycling for the Royals